 Rocket scientist and expert on the future of transportation; responsible for the landing of the Mars Curiosity Rover

-Would you like to know how to make flying CO2 neutral from the person responsible for landing the Mars rover?
+You'll learn how to make flying CO2 neutral from the person responsible for landing the Mars rover and how to make a hydrogen fuel cell powered aircraft from this TEDx speaker and professor.

 At GOTO Copenhagen, she will tell her breathtaking story about how she modifies existing airplanes to fly on seawater through her fast moving startup, Hydroplane Ltd.